 For $k_x=1$ we have $c=0$ and a heteroclinic between $u=0$ and $u=2\pi$.
-The heteroclinic is transverse in the parameter $c$ and we can in fact continue the heteroclinic with $c=c(k_x)$ monotonically increasing as $k_x$ is decreasing, until $k_x=1-\kappa$.
-For $c\gg 1$, we find at leading order, after a a reduction to a slow manifold,
+The heteroclinic is transversely unfolded in the parameter $c$ and we can in fact continue the heteroclinic with $c=c(k_x)$ monotonically increasing as $k_x$ is decreasing, until $k_x=1-\kappa$.
+For $c\gg 1$, we find at leading order, after a reduction to a slow manifold,

-which possesses heteroclinic orbits for $k_z=1-\kappa$, connecting the saddle-node equilibria $u=\pi/2\mod 2\pi$.
+which possesses heteroclinic orbits for $k_x=1-\kappa$, connecting the saddle-node equilibria $u=-\pi/2\mod 2\pi$.
 These heteroclinics between saddle-node equilibria are robust up to a heteroclinic codimension-two bifurcation \cite{chowlin,bellay}.
-The associated phase-portraits in the $u-u_x$--plane are shown in Figure \ref{f:profile_transition} and can be easily confirmed using elementary phase-plane analysis and monotonicity in $c$.
+The associated phase-portraits in the $u-u_y$--plane are shown in Figure \ref{f:profile_transition} and can be easily confirmed using elementary phase-plane analysis and monotonicity in $c$.